KylePalko/yeezy-cache/README.md

 export default cache(increment)
 ```

 That's it!
-The first time you call your cached version of `increment()` the result will be fetched from your external service and cached.
+The first time you call your cached version of `increment()` the result will be calculated and cached.
 All subsequent calls, until the expiration, will be retrieved from your Storage.

 ## Configuring